 Hand taming, domesticating and learning the behavior patterns of these special little birds will be easier for you if you take the time to do the ever important research.
 Learn about their habitat, environment, eating and drinking needs, social needs, health concerns, etc.

-Also known in the English language as the Barred Parakeet, the Bolborhynchus lineola has its origin in South America.
-Their habitat is generally dense rain forests.
+Also known in the English language as the Barred Parakeet, the Bolborhynchus lineola has its origin from Mexico south through Central America and into the Andes, from Columbia south to Peru.
+Their habitat is generally humid montane forests.
 They enjoy living among the leaves and branches of the trees.

 These birds can also range in size as well, so do not panic if you feel your Linnie is smaller or larger in size compared to others.
+Weight of birds recorded in the wild ranged from approximately 46 to 66 grams.
 The main thing is that you have a healthy little bird.
-An initial well check and veterinarian exam is always encouraged.
-This allows your Linnie and your vet to get to know one another for further health references down the road.
-Being that this is a newer species in the United States, again this is highly recommended by your breeder.
-Your avian vet may not have had the contact with the Lineolated Parakeet itself, so now is the best time!
+An initial well check and veterinarian exam is always encouraged , so that your vet has a baseline for further health references down the road.

 These special little birds really enjoy and appreciate a clean environment, so doing your utmost to keep it this way will “reach out and touch you” just by the birds demeanor, health and happiness level.
 Linnies do not fare well in an environment that has much dust and dander.
 If you are keeping your Linnie with a species such as a Cockatiel, Cockatoo or similar you will need to keep a heads up and keep your dander down.
 This will be discussed in housing and care, but it is of utmost importance if you would like a Linnie that is healthy and responsive to you.
 A Linnie that does not feel well is not going to want to learn and play.

 Lineolated Parakeets, very lovingly referred to as the Linnie, are very social and highly intelligent birds.
-Like many species, they are naturally flock orientated birds which makes them nice full time companions for humans.
-The human (s) become part of the birds flock.
+Like many species, they are naturally flock oriented birds which makes them nice, full-time companions for humans.
+The human (s) become part of the bird’s flock.
 They enjoy attention and handling from their non-bird like “owners”, their companion, the human being.

 The Lineolated Parakeet is becoming very popular as a hand raised, hand fed pet.
 This allows for a pet that is generally ready to go, soon after the bird is weaned.
 Please make sure that you purchase your bird from a high quality, reputable Breeder.
 If your breeder seems to be in a hurry for you to take your bird, please look elsewhere.
 Your young Linnie needs to be given time to fly and time to allow its body to mature in an unhurried, loving and healthy manner.
 The key here is patience!!